diego-ponce/tree_scripts/README.md

-Scripts for working with trees
+A few helper functions for working with trees
 ================

-# A few tools for Working with trees

 dependencies on

   - `data.tree` by Christoph Glur for converting data between tree representations and dataframes
   - `networkD3` by Christopher Gandrud, JJ Allaire, Kent Russell, & CJ Yetman for representing series of tree levels as Sankey diagrams
   - `tidyverse` by Hadley Wickham et al. for dataframe manipulations

 ## Example Data: SomeCo org charts